ethereum/devp2p/discv5/discv5.md

 Discovery acts as a database of all live nodes in the network and performs three basic
 functions:

-- Sampling the set of all live participants at random: by walking the DHT at random the network can be enumerated.
+- Sampling the set of all live participants: by walking the DHT, the network can be enumerated.
 - Searching for participants providing a certain service: Node Discovery v5 includes a scalable facility for registering 'topic advertisements'.
 These advertisements can be queried and nodes advertising a topic found.